 A round table in the center was surrounded by four cheap chairs.
 The message it sent was of frugality and simplicity.

 Yet the four people in the room were all expensively attired, and talked about the high end cars they drove.

 Understand Upgrading Your Supply Chain Before You Regret.

 The CFO was a tall, lean man.
 He was perhaps a very good rugby player in his day.
 Another CXO was a stylish European with trimmed hair.

-The head of supply chain was the man who was least comfortable in that room.
+The head of Supply Chain Governance For Chairpersons And Boards was the man who was least comfortable in that room.
 I was the fourth person – and we were discussing how to take the supply chain of this global behemoth to its next level.

 It never surprises me that the companies that are making the most profits are also the ones who are always trying to get better and better.
 Perhaps that is why they always make good profits in the first place.

 The conversation was centered around how to upgrade the supply chain to its next level.
 Our company has not yet decided to accept this project because we were not sure if the company was ready for a real transformation, or was just paying lip service to a trend.